Sudanese civil war (2023–present): United Arab Emirates

 The UAE has faced mounting accusations of providing military support to RSF, including covert arms transfers, drone supply, and logistics routed through Chad, Libya, CAR, and South Sudan.
-Reports by major outlets like the Wall Street Journal, New York Times, and BBC, along with diplomatic sources and satellite evidence, suggest Emirati cargo planes delivered weapons disguised as aid, with operations coordinated through Amdjarass airport in Chad.
+Reports by major outlets like the Wall Street Journal (WSJ), New York Times (NYT), The Guardian, and BBC, along with diplomatic sources and satellite evidence, suggest Emirati cargo planes delivered weapons disguised as aid, with operations coordinated through Amdjarass airport in Chad.
 UAE denied the accusations.

-Sudan expelled Emirati diplomats, accused the UAE at the UN of aiding genocide, and submitted complaints to the International Criminal Court and the International Court of Justice.
-The residence of the UAE ambassador to Sudan in Khartoum was also attacked on September 29, 2024.
+Sudan expelled Emirati diplomats, accused the UAE at the UN of aiding genocide, and submitted complaints to the International Criminal Court and the International Court of Justice (ICJ).
+The residence of the UAE ambassador to Sudan in Khartoum was also attacked on 29 September 2024.
 The UAE was accused of using humanitarian cover such as Red Crescent hospitals for military purposes, including drone operations and weapon bunkers near the border.
 Sudan claimed these actions aimed to maintain Emirati influence and gold interests in Sudan, backed by historical investments and ongoing port and agriculture projects.

-The UAE's ties to the RSF date back to the Yemen war in 2018.
+The UAE's ties to the RSF date back to the Yemeni civil war in 2018.
 Its involvement is said to include cooperation with the Wagner Group for arms deliveries and financing RSF logistics from within the Emirates.
 Identity documents recovered from a 2024 plane crash in Sudan included a Russian passport and an ID that linked to a UAE-based company.

 The US and the UK have called on the UAE to halt support, with US lawmakers introducing multiple bills to block arms sales to Abu Dhabi.
 The EU and Human Rights Watch also demanded accountability.
 Emirati diplomatic initiatives toward Sudan continued, such as hosting a humanitarian conference and pledging $200 million aid—actions seen by Sudan as attempts by UAE to improve its image.